ubcbraincircuits/onboarding/source/data.rst

 =========================

 `Scholars Portal Dataverse <https://dataverse.org/>`_ is a research data repository that emphasizes discoverability and long-term preservation of data while ensuring academic credit.
-For more information, see the section on Scholars Portal Dataverse in the UBC Brain Circuits Data Management Plan (DMP) white paper.
+For more information, see the section on Scholars Portal Dataverse in the UBC Brain Circuits Data Management white paper.

 The Brain Circuits Cluster has its own `dataverse <https://dataverse.scholarsportal.info/dataverse/UBC_BrainCircuits>`_, within which certain labs have set up their own dataverses.